Monetize Your App with 0x Swap API

 Introduction

-As you build your DeFi business, it’s likely that you are including swaps directly in-app to help your users conveniently trade at the best price.
-As your business grows, you may consider low-friction ways to monetize in order to generate revenue and build a sustainable Web3 business.
+Integrate in-app swaps to let users trade seamlessly and at the best prices.
+As your app grows, you can monetize trades with low-friction strategies to generate revenue and build a sustainable Web3 business.

-Out-of-the-box with 0x Swap API, you have two monetization options:
+Out-of-the-box, 0x Swap API offers two monetization options:

-- Collect affiliate fees (aka trading fee or commission)
+- Affiliate fees (aka trading fee or commission) – Available on all pricing plans.

 Option 1: Collect affiliate fees